 The trend has been most notable in Texas, where natural gas has become the cheapest source of electricity in the state’s deregulated market.

-In total, almost 30 per cent of all new capacity built in Texas last year was natural gas-fired plants, compared with just 4 per cent for wind farms and 2 per cent for solar farms.
+In total, almost 30 percent of all new capacity built in Texas last year was natural gas-fired plants, compared with just 4 percent for wind farms and 2 percent for solar farms.

 Conclusion

-Bitcoin is not just an excellent investment but also a network strengthener for electricity grids.
+Bitcoin is not just an excellent investment, but also a network strengthener for electricity grids.

 Mining is what makes Bitcoin tick, which drives up electricity demand, drawing power to mining facilities that may be located in geologically rich minerals with rare earth (they’re needed to make the chips that go into computers and phones).